7 min read

 • Client A waits for a response on Stream 2, which would free up a concurrency slot, but Server B cannot send it.

-Various options exist as workarounds or protections against the window consumption deadlock described above, each with their own implications.
+A number of workarounds and protections exist, each with their own implications.
 Let's consider a few:

 Option 1: Avoid Cyclical Calls on the Same Connection